 In these circumstances, I show you the image that Auke Visser includes re 'our' Narragansett, (black marks removed) as follows: Followed by the architect's drawing.

 Now Colin Turner, who has kindly written in, can indeed provide more images!
 Colin advises me that he wrote an article about the vessel, an article which, I understand, appeared in 'Ships in Focus - Record', Volume 16.
 And that article included 3 images, which I include next.
 The top image originates, I understand, with the Glasgow Museum of Transport.
 The two lower images, depicting the vessel at Avonmouth, are from Colin's postcard collection.
 Thanks, Colin, so very much!

 The S.S.
 NARRAGANSETT

-I read here, and here, thanks to both Ted Finch & John D. Stevenson who posted the information, that the Narragansett was a 9,196 gross ton tanker with her engines amidships.
+I read, at websites which have now vanished, thanks to both Ted Finch & John D. Stevenson who posted the information, that the Narragansett was a 9,196 gross ton tanker with her engines amidships.
 She was built by Scott's Shipbuilding and Engineering Co., of Glasgow/Greenock, in 1903 (Auke Visser says T. Scott and Company) for the Anglo-American Oil Co, & was the largest & fastest (11 knots) tanker afloat at the time.
 John's data says she was 512 x 63 x 32, which I presume, with my lack of nautical knowledge, means length, width & draught, expressed in feet.
 Her official number was 117378.
 Miramar have a listing for the vessel here.
 And there is a wreck site listing here.
 And here is the vessel as listed in Lloyds List of 1907/08.

 On Jan Daamen's site there is a list of those members of the crew of the Narragansett who received medals re the Volturno rescue - provided by Tony Jones of North Wales.